“I reclaim happiness without losing indignation” - from the Maya Q’eqchi’ worldview

-In the territory of Martires Poq’omchi’ Pantup in San Cristóbal Verapaz, Guatemala, hope and enthusiasm for transformation and social change are some of the most prominent characteristics of those who have settled there.
+In the territory of Martires Poq’omchi’ Pantup in San Cristóbal Verapaz, Guatemala, hope and enthusiasm for transformation and social change are some of the most prominent traits of those who have settled there.
 The population located in this area belongs to other communities that have come together as displaced populations.
-These communities are victims, relatives of victims, and survivors of the 36-year armed conflict in Guatemala.
-The severe violations of human rights, material and human losses, with wounds still unhealed; the military dictatorship and the peace processes are extreme trauma.
-For this reason, these communities have passed on ideals for social justice to the new generations.
+The people of these communities are victims, relatives of victims, and survivors of the 36-year armed conflict in Guatemala.
+The severe violations of human rights, the material and human losses with wounds still unhealed, the military dictatorship and the peace processes; these traumas have led the original settlers of these communities to pass on ideals for social justice to the new generations.

 During the period of armed conflict, massive German immigration occurred due to the existing cronyism between authorities and landowners.
-Similarly, the installation of U.S. companies, based on regressive legislation approved for the benefit of transnational companies and power elites, occurred.
+The installation of U.S. companies, based on regressive legislation approved for the benefit of transnational companies and powerful elites, also took place.

-Most people from the displaced communities currently work in informal businesses, domestic jobs, farm day laborers, and agriculture.
-Most of them do not know how to read or write; however, the painful past they lived through has made them thrive in other areas such as managing a business, accounting, and practical communication in their first language, Poq’omchi’, as well as Spanish.
-They adequately manage and distribute the community resources; they have the power to call for assemblies and raise their voices to represent their community to make changes and to transform the realities of the discriminatory and racist State we live in.
+Most people from the displaced communities currently work in informal businesses and domestic jobs, as farm day laborers, or in agriculture.
+Most of them do not know how to read or write, but the painful past they have lived through has helped them thrive in fields such as management, accounting, and practical communication in their first language, Poq’omchi’, as well as Spanish.
+They manage and distribute their community's resources, and they have the power to call for assemblies and raise their voices to represent their community to make changes and to transform the realities of the discriminatory and racist State we live in.

-Nevertheless, there are still challenges.
-Angélica Hernández Vargas, a member of the COCODE (Community Council for Development) in 2011, originally from Chicaman, El Quiche, mentioned, “during the formation of the residential area, successful processes were set up and resulted in development projects for the community.
-However, a while later, due to disagreement among leaders, scams occurred, causing delays in future improvements for the community.
-There were arguments that the projects were unnecessary, that there were actions that were not executed in the best way, devaluating the start-ups."
+Still, there are challenges.
+Angélica Hernández Vargas, a former member of the Community Council for Development, originally from Chicaman, El Quiche, says, “during the formation of the residential area, successful processes were set up and resulted in development projects for the community.
+However, a while later, due to disagreement among leaders, scams occurred causing delays in future improvements for the community.
+There were arguments that the projects were unnecessary, that there were actions that were not executed in the best way, devaluing the start-ups."

-It is essential to recognize the skills put in place, the potential, the strengths of community leaders to face weaknesses and transform their community environments to benefit the whole.
-Because when immersed in struggle, life’s lessons, resistance, defenses, awareness of relationships, and inspiring work, they still find themselves with open wounds, without a cure.
+It is essential to recognize the skills, potential, and strengths of community leaders to transform their community environments to benefit the whole.
+Because when immersed in the struggle of life’s lessons--resistance, defenses, awareness of relationships, and inspiring work--they still find themselves with open wounds, without a cure.

-The marks left by political insurgents and the genocide directly affect Mayan communities.
-Communities whose only goal was to honor and dignify the desire to be ever-present, supporting transformational processes out of narratives of violence, processes alive with their visions and legacy, as light and voice for coming generations and those denied everything since colonization.
-The internal conflict puts fear in the populace, and those memories, thoughts, and legacies will not disappear.
-They forged the need to struggle for human rights and initiate dimensions of awareness.
+The marks left by political insurgents and the genocide directly affect Maya communities; communities whose only goal is to honor and dignify the desire to be ever-present, supporting transformational processes out of narratives of violence and keeping their visions and legacy alive as light and voice for both the coming generations and those denied everything since colonization.
+The internal conflict put fear in the populace, and those memories, thoughts, and legacies of trauma will not disappear.
+They forge the need to struggle for human rights and initiate awareness.

 — Virginia Bolten